WindB3NJA/WindB3NJA/README.md

 I'm an ambitious computer science student at San Sebastian University, my passion is to develop applications that help improve people's quality of life through AI and software engineering.

 ## ⏳ I'm currently
-- 📝 Learning in platzi : Curso de Productividad y Organización
+- 📝 Learning on platzi : Curso de Productividad y Organización
 - 🛠️ Developing: a chat bot
 - 💡 Thinking: about daily problems to solve with software